 Beyond location, location, location: priorities of new-home buyers

-This report, a collaboration between the NHBC Foundation and Savills explores what is important to recent purchasers of new-build homes.
+This report, a collaboration between the NHBC Foundation and Savills, explores the priorities of new-home buyers.
 Based on feedback from over 5,400 survey respondents from across the UK it explores priorities in three density categories and for four different buyer categories (first-time buyers, upsizers, relocators and downsizers).
 The study included questions on features of the home, specific new-build considerations, parking and the importance they attached to nearby amenities.
 The research informs future marketing strategy by identifying a group of core buyer priorities and setting out specific priority profiles for the main buyer types.
 This work highlights an increasingly discriminating and complex market with a diversity of priorities among different buyer types.

 Summary of content